UR-DataScience/electric-book/book/text/chapter_04.md

 external name is the name the operating system knows it by.
 Somehow, these two names must be associated with one another.
 This association is called binding and is done in function open.
-Notice that inData and outData are identifiers in the program; \"inputfile.txt\" and
-\"outputfile.txt\" are character strings. inputfile.txt is the name that was used when the input data file was created; outputfile.txt is the name of the file where the answers are stored.
+Notice that inData and outData are identifiers in the program; "inputfile.txt" and "outputfile.txt" are character strings. inputfile.txt is the name that was used when the input data file was created; outputfile.txt is the name of the file where the answers are stored.